rwxrob/boost/README.md

 learning out of their heads --- and start learning and thinking like a "hacker."

-## What specific skills will I learn?
+## "What specific skills will I learn?"

 The Boost focuses on upskilling a basic computer user into a entry-level UNIX/Linux power user and all that requires.
 Here's a high-level outline